jasonday/jasonbyday-11ty/src/posts/2025/2025-02-22-accessibility-theater/accessibility-theater.md

 ---
 title: 'Accessibility Theater: The Cautionary Tale of Overlays'
+description: '"Accessibility Theater: The Cautionary Tale of Overlays" takes us into the modern boardrooms and living rooms where the drama of digital inclusion, or exclusion, plays out daily.'
+discover:
   description: '"Accessibility Theater: The Cautionary Tale of Overlays" takes us into the modern boardrooms and living rooms where the drama of digital inclusion, or exclusion, plays out daily.
 Our story examines how not-so-well intentioned solutions can become mere performance, a facade of accessibility that ultimately fails those it claims to serve.'
 date: 2025-02-22
 tags: ['accessibility']
 image: "/posts/2025/2025-02-22-accessibility-theater/robot-widget.png"